Natchaphon-GameDev/IFIT-Roblox-Project/README.md

 - Camera Changer
   - Disable player controller when on the board cam
   - Block Raycast limit
+  - POV and Bird eyes view mode
+- Minimap
+  - Generate Minimap according to the stage
-  - Task goal : Camera capture the dummy when run the code
+  - Update following the real dummy
+  - Update when destory objects or zombies

 </pre>
   </tr>